Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

 **TO DO:**  steps and scripts for mysql cli import
        use GUI and recommended clients e.g. Sequel pro, Navicat etc. if encountering errors use _Alternative longer method_ from above

+       * _Alternative longer method_
+         * one can skip running the drush command on the production apache webserver
+         * export the databases as usual from the production mysql server
+         * import databases into the isle-mysql container (_with errors being ignored_)
+         * truncate all tables that start with `cache` on the isle-mysql container
+         * export this new database to the `mysql` directory on the isle host server
+         * delete all tables (_not the database itself_) on the isle-mysql container
+         * Reimport the new lighter database to the isle-mysql container

 ```

 ### Step 9: Spin up fedora container and run reindex processes